Dead to the Law?

 The Road Less Traveled

 Article by Richard T. RitenbaughThe road that leads to salvation has ditches on either side: legalism and liberalism.
-God's way perfectly balances and blends law and grace, producing the "new man" within us.
+God's way perfectly balances and blends law and grace.

 Biblical Principles of Justice (Part Three)